APPLICATION FOR LEAD 2025 is CLOSED.

 - Accepted Applicants must be domiciled in the United States of America to receive the monetary award.
 Non-US-domiciled members may still participate in the educational portion of the Institute.

-THE APPLICATION PORTAL FOR 2023 IS CLOSED
+THE APPLICATION PORTAL FOR 2025 IS CLOSED.

 If you have questions about eligibility criteria or other parts of the application process, please contact sccap@sccap53.org.